Keep in touch

 Increase your value in the workplace along with your specialised knowledge with our highly rated course.
 Graduates have ranked their experience in our post graduate engineering courses better for teaching quality and overall satisfaction compared to other Australian universities.

 As a professional asset manager who helps ensure that industrial assets work more efficiently, your work directly relates to the profitability of businesses.
-We'll walk you through terotechnology and lifecycle costs, risk engineering, reliability applications and more so that you can become the best in your industry.
+We'll walk you through terotechnology and lifecycle costs, risk engineering, reliability applications and more so that you can become highly qualified professional in the asset management field.

 You'll study off-campus, allowing you to work around your employment as a manager, engineer or technician involved in the operation, maintenance and reliability improvement of industrial, public sector or defence systems.